o355/jsterm/README.md

 # "JSTerm"
-A port of PyTerm into Node.js.
+A 1 hour attempt at trying to port PyTerm to JS.

-# Why?
-Because.
-I need some good Node.js experience.
-So, why not try and clone line-for-line what PyTerm does, but port it to JS!

-# What language?
-JS.
-Node.js.
+# Why'd you give up?
+I quickly realized that Python was superior to JS.